Scarves and Wraps

 Sustainable brands focus on protecting the environment but can emphasize human rights.
 Truly sustainable home products must be also made in a way that is safe and healthy for the workers.

 You can often find the fair-trade label on these types of eco friendly green products.
-Sustainable manufacturers must be dedicated to promise all of their artisans a living wage in order to bear this label.
+Sustainable manufacturers must be dedicated to promising all of their artisans a living wage in order to bear this label.
 They also must guarantee safe working environments and eco-friendly processes.

 You can visit your preferred sustainable skincare or clothing brand’s websites to find specific information regarding their labor practices.
-You can also find out about the company’s standards for its supply chain, what employees are provided, and where the products are made.
+You can also find out about the company’s standards for its supply chain, what employees are provided, and where the Elle Reese products are made.
 If the information is not easily found, feel free to email them your questions.